the-galah-survey/the-galah-survey.github.io/dr4/the_spectra.md

 5. `teluric`: Telluric correction
 6. `scattered`: Scattered light
 7. `cross_talk`: Crosstalk
-8. `resolution_profile`: Resolution profile, given as the FWHM
+8. `resolution_profile`: Resolution profile, given as the FWHM of the LSF

 The naming convention of the spectra files is the `sobject_id` of a star followed by the camera number (i.e., 1=blue, 2=green, 3=red, 4=near-infrared).
 So, for example, for `sobject_id` 170418003701205, there are four files: 1704180037012051.fits, 1704180037012052.fits, 1704180037012053.fits, 1704180037012054.fits.